-Your hosts Bruce and Sheila invite you to enjoy a comfortable and relaxing stay at their beautiful B&B in the heart of the Yorkshire Dales National Park.
+Your hosts Bruce and Sheila invite you to enjoy a comfortable and relaxing stay at our beautiful B&B close to the famous Aysgarth Falls, set in the Yorkshire Dales National Park.

 We look forward to once more welcoming you all to our home here in Aysgarth.

 “Thank you so much for a lovely night’s stay.
 A beautiful place, great hosts, nothing is too much trouble.
 Thank you for supplying us with vegan food, really appreciate it.
 Hope to see you again soon.”

 On arrival, guests are greeted with home-made cake and hot drinks in the Snug, where guests can relax at any time.
 Bruce and Sheila share a wealth of knowledge about the local area, as well as the Dales in general, and are happy to chat with you at this time.

 Our 3 guest bedrooms are all ensuite and contain either king-size or double beds, and there is free wifi throughout.

 We pride ourselves on our delicious breakfast menu; Bruce’s home made granola and muesli, and Sheila’s Fabulous French Toast are particular favourites of guests!

 Set in the village of Aysgarth, Wensleydale Farmhouse B&B lies within a short walking distance of the famous Aysgarth Falls, providing an excellent base for exploring the Dale, getting together with friends and family, or meeting business colleagues.
 It’s perfect for that relaxing weekend getaway, or energetic break in the fresh air!

 The house, originally the farmhouse for Wensleydale Farm, was built around 1870 and enjoys spectacular, open views across the valley of the River Ure towards Carperby Moor on the North side, and the majestic Penhill at the start of Bishopdale to the South.